justinsbits/lab-data-dotnetcore-ef/README.md

 # lab-data-dotnetcore-ef
-Sandbox for playing with Entity Framework Core - e.g. building examples based on input from Pluralsight, Udemy, etc
+Personal sandbox for playing with Entity Framework Core - e.g. building examples based on input from Pluralsight, Udemy, etc